Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 2: model-dependence of signals, classification of energy spectra

 Now let us begin talking about direct observation of the particles produced by annihilation and decay, in addition to the indirect effects on cosmic history discussed in the first lecture.
 We will begin by studying signals where directional information is absent or irrelevant, so all we know is the energy spectrum of the signal, and possibly how it varies as a function of time/redshift.
 These kinds of signals include contributions to isotropic background radiation of various frequencies, as well as charged cosmic rays measured in the neighborhood of the Earth (whose directions are scrambled by magnetic fields).

 Let us begin with a simple example.
 Suppose DM has been decaying or annihilating for the whole history of the cosmos.
-Let us approximate the DM and the particles it produces as perfectly homogeneous, and let us ignore interactions of those particles after production, so their abundance is only diluted by the expansion of the universe (this is a good approximation for neutrinos, and for photons in some energy ranges injected at sufficiently late times).
+Let us approximate the DM and the particles it produces as perfectly homogeneous\footnote{Note that this can be an acceptable approximation for decaying DM or annihilating DM at sufficiently early times, but it will generally badly underestimate the total annihilation rate for annihilating DM at late times, where most annihilation takes place in structures with higher density than the average.}, and let us ignore interactions of those particles after production, so their abundance is only diluted by the expansion of the universe (this is a good approximation for neutrinos, and for photons in some energy ranges injected at sufficiently late times).
 Suppose we are interested in a photon signal and the DM produces $N$ photons per decay (after any unstable SM particles have decayed away).
 What is the rate of photons impinging on a detector today from this source?

 These particles are traveling at the speed of light, so if we set up a detector of area $A$, it will see photons at a rate of $c A n_\gamma$, where $n_\gamma$ is the ambient number density of photons (let us ignore geometric factors for the directionality of the photons for now).
 Let $n_\text{DM}$ be the present-day DM number density, and the scale factor today be $a_0$.
 Then the number of photons produced per unit time per unit volume, at some earlier time when the scale factor was $a$, will be $\Delta_\gamma = N n_\text{DM} (a/a_0)^{-3} f_\text{dec} H dt$, where as previously $f_\text{dec}$ is the fraction of DM particles annihilating in a Hubble time.
 The resulting contribution to the present-day ambient density of photons $n_\gamma$ needs to be diluted by the expansion of the universe, $dn_\gamma = \Delta_\gamma (a/a_0)^3$, so overall we can write: